-The choices we make define the quality of our lives as well as that of future generations.
-In response to changing environments, organisms ranging from mice to humans must continually make choices that increase their chances of survival and continuation.
-Thus, evolutionarily conserved brain circuits can be examined at multiple levels of analysis across different species.
-We aim to establish conceptual and substantive links across levels of analysis -- from neural circuits to individual choice to group tendencies.
-Such links could spark major advances both in basic neuroscience research and in the application of neuroscientific findings to enduring social problems.
+Our choices ultimately define the quality of our own lives as well as those of future generations.
+To adapt to changing environments, organisms ranging from mice to humans must continually make choices that increase their chances of surviving and thriving.
+Relevant evolutionarily conserved brain circuits can be examined at multiple levels of analysis.
+We aim to connect these levels of analysis to better forge lasting links from neuroscience research to social problems:

-The NeuroChoice initiative is part of the Stanford Neurosciences Institute.
-NeuroChoice brings together faculty from diverse disciplines to: (1) deepen our understanding of the neural mechanisms supporting choice, and (2) apply this knowledge to optimize choices related to addiction and investment.
-Such a consilience will require new conceptual and experimental tools that bridge historically distant fields of inquiry.
-Our group ultimately aims to transform the scientific understanding of choice, and promote more optimal decision-making.
-We will also engage with public and private policymakers whose work could benefit from neuroscientific findings, and who might reciprocally help identify promising new directions for high-impact research.
+The NeuroChoice Initiative is supported by the Wu Tsai Neurosciences Institute.
+NeuroChoice joins faculty from diverse disciplines to deepen understanding of the neural mechanisms underlying choice, and to apply this knowledge towards optimizing choices related to health (e.g., addiction) and wealth (e.g., investment).
+This consilience requires new conceptual and practical tools that can bridge historically distant fields of inquiry.
+We ultimately aim to transform the scientific understanding of choice, and to promote more optimal decision-making.
+We also aim to engage with public and private policymakers whose work could benefit from neuroscientific research, and who can reciprocally help identify promising new directions for high-impact research.